RyanDaDeng/laravel-google-recaptcha-v3/README.md

 ```

-If your Laravel framework version is >= 5.5, just run the following command to publish views and config.
+If your Laravel framework version is >= 5.5, just run the following command to publish config.
 ```sh
 $ php artisan vendor:publish --provider="TimeHunter\LaravelGoogleCaptchaV3\Providers\GoogleReCaptchaV3ServiceProvider"
 ```